-Writers of short fiction may now enter the 2016 Lorian Hemingway Short Story Competition.
-The competition has a thirty-five year history of literary excellence, and Lorian Hemingway and her small judging panel are dedicated to enthusiastically supporting the efforts and talent of writers of short fiction whose voices have yet to be heard.
+Writers of short fiction may now enter the 2018 Lorian Hemingway Short Story Competition.
+The competition has a thirty-seven year history of literary excellence, and Lorian Hemingway and her small judging panel are dedicated to enthusiastically supporting the efforts and talent of writers of short fiction whose voices have yet to be heard.
 Lorian Hemingway, a granddaughter of Nobel laureate Ernest Hemingway, is the author of three critically acclaimed books: Walking into the River, Walk on Water, and A World Turned Over.

 Ms. Hemingway is the competition’s final judge.

 The first-place winner will receive $1,500 and publication of his or her winning story in Cutthroat: A Journal of the Arts.
 The second – and third-place winners will receive $500 each.
 Honorable mentions will also be awarded to entrants whose work demonstrates promise.
 Cutthroat: A Journal of the Arts was founded by editor-in-chief Pamela Uschuk, winner of the 2010 American Book Award for her book Crazy Love: New Poems, and by poet William Pitt Root, Guggenheim Fellow and NEA recipient.
 The journal contains some of the finest contemporary fiction and poetry in print, and the Lorian Hemingway Short Story Competition is both proud and grateful to be associated with such a reputable publication.

 Eligibility requirements for our 2018 competition are as follows:

 - What to submit: Stories must be original unpublished fiction, typed and double-spaced, and may not exceed 3,500 words in length.
 There are no theme or genre restrictions.
 Copyright remains the property of the author.